 The Executive Committee (COMEX) is responsible for implementing the policies defined by the GMC, both globally and within their respective areas.
-It is composed of the members of the General Management Committee, the General Managers of the business units and WMF, the General Manager of Research, the General Manager of Legal Affairs, the General Manager of Industry, the General Managers of the Subsidiaries.
-The General Manager of Research, the General Manager of Legal Affairs, the General Manager of Industry, the Continental General Managers, and the General Manager of Public Affairs and Communication.
+It is composed of the members of the General Management Committee, the General Managers of the business units and WMF, the General Manager of Research, the General Manager of Legal Affairs, the General Manager of Industry, the General Managers of the General Manager of the General Manager of Research, the General Manager of Research, the General Manager of Legal Affairs, the General Manager of Legal Affairs, the General Manager of Legal Affairs, the General Manager of Industry, the General Managers, and the General Manager of Public Affairs and Communication of Public Affairs and Communication.